bsa-git/silex-mvc/README.md

 and web server Nginx.

 Main features of the framework:

-* Framework implements a simple application management blog
+* Framework implements a simple application management blog.
-* Expands with configuration files located in the `app/Resources/Сonfig`
+* Expands with configuration files located in the `app/Resources/Сonfig`.
-* It works as a web or as a console application
+* It works as a web or as a console application.
-    - Console application can perform various tasks (e.g. Creation of a database `app/Console/scripts/orm/schema_create.bat`);
+* Console application can perform various tasks (e.g. Creation of a database `app/Console/scripts/orm/schema_create.bat`).
-    - As an example, the work of the console application implemented to work with the service UBKI (http://ubki.ua/ru);
+* As an example, the work of the console application implemented to work with the service UBKI (http://ubki.ua/ru).
-    - Realized the localization of two languages: English and Russian;
+* Realized the localization of two languages: English and Russian.
-    - Ensures the registration process, user authentication and authorization;
+* Ensures the registration process, user authentication and authorization.
-    - The database created two users with the appropriate rights.
-The administrator (login = admin; pass = foo) User (login = user; pass = foo);
+* The database created two users with the appropriate rights.
+The administrator (login = admin; pass = foo) User (login = user; pass = foo).
-    - Uses a database type SqlLite `app/Resources/db/app.db`;
+* Uses a database type SqlLite `app/Resources/db/app.db`.
-    - Work with databases provided by Doctrine (DBAL, ORM);
+* Work with databases provided by Doctrine (DBAL, ORM).
-    - Added services such as the Zend-Filter, Zend-Json and others. `app/library`;
+* Added services such as the Zend-Filter, Zend-Json and others. `app/library`.
-    - Added services for working with arrays, strings, XML, HTTP `app/Services/My`;
+* Added services for working with arrays, strings, XML, HTTP `app/Services/My`.
-    - On the client side using the library: jQuery, Bootstrap3, RequireJS, Backbone `public/js/lib`;
+* On the client side using the library: jQuery, Bootstrap3, RequireJS, Backbone `public/js/lib`.
-    - Client-side services are used: Datepicker, FormValidation, MaskInput `public/js/app/services`;
+* Client-side services are used: Datepicker, FormValidation, MaskInput `public/js/app/services`.
-    - `ToDo` implemented application (for the local or server storage) to show the work of the framework Backbone `public/js/app/bb-todo`;
+* `ToDo` implemented application (for the local or server storage) to show the work of the framework Backbone `public/js/app/bb-todo`.

 ## Installing